NREL/HPC/MachineLearning/ReinforcementLearning/reinforcementlearning.md

 NREL's HPC group has recently created [a set of optimized Tensorflow drivers](https://github.com/NREL/HPC/tree/master/workshops/Optimized_TF) that maximize the efficiency of utilizing Eagle's Tesla V100 GPU units.
 The drivers are created for various Python 3 and Tensorflow 2.x.x versions.

-Here, we also provide a version of the tutorial for GPU experimentation using an [extended environment version](https://github.com/erskordi/HPC/blob/HPC-RL/languages/python/openai_rllib/simple-example-gpu/env_example_optimized_tf.yml) of a [similar environment](https://github.com/NREL/HPC/blob/master/workshops/Optimized_TF/py37tf22.yml) in the Optimized TF repo.
+Here, we also provide an [extended environment version](https://github.com/erskordi/HPC/blob/HPC-RL/languages/python/openai_rllib/simple-example-gpu/env_example_optimized_tf.yml) for using GPUs.
+This environment is based on one of the [example environments](https://github.com/NREL/HPC/blob/master/workshops/Optimized_TF/py37tf22.yml) provided in the [Optimized TF repo](https://github.com/NREL/HPC/tree/master/workshops/Optimized_TF).

-**This environment currently works for Python 3.7, Tensorflow 2.2, and the latest Ray version**
+**The provided environment currently works for Python 3.7, Tensorflow 2.2, and the latest Ray version**

 *Make sure you follow the [instructions for installing the optimized TF environment](https://github.com/NREL/HPC/tree/master/workshops/Optimized_TF) explicitly!*

 ## Allocate GPU node

-*The following instructions are the same for both the aforementioned GPU environments*
+*The following instructions are the same for both regular and Optimized TF versions of the Anaconda environments*

 Running experiments with combined CPU and GPU nodes is not so straightforward as running them using only CPU nodes (either single or multiple nodes).
-In this case, you need to submit heterogenous jobs using slurm.
+You will need to submit heterogenous jobs using slurm.
 Here, we will see how to submit heterogenous jobs for RLlib experiments, by allocating both CPU/GPU resources.

 We begin at first by specifying some basic options, similar to above:
 ```batch